carpentries-lab/metagenomics-R/README.md

 # Introduction to R for metagenomics

 An introduction to the R for people working with metagenomics data.
-This lesson is part of the [Data Carpentry Genomics Workshop](http://www.datacarpentry.org/genomics-workshop/).
-Please see http://www.datacarpentry.org/shell-genomics/ for a rendered version of this material.
+This lesson is part of the [Metagenomics Workshop](https://carpentries-incubator.github.io/metagenomics-workshop/).

 ## Contribution

-Make a suggestion or correct an error by [raising an Issue](https://github.com/datacarpentry/shell-genomics/issues).
+Make a suggestion or correct an error by [raising an Issue](https://github.com/carpentries-incubator/introduction-to-R-for-metagenomics/issues).

 ## Code of Conduct